 |Features||N-Key rollover, 100% anti-ghosting, HERA Software support, Macros and Profiles, 32bit Arm Cortex Processor, 16.8 million RGB backlighting, Metal Backplate, Detachable USB Cable (1.5m), Windows Lock Key|

-For gaming, it includes NKRO and Anti-ghosting capability so that you never miss out on any action when combination of keys are pressed.
-As usual, media controls are shared with the function keys and can be activated with the help of Fn key.
+For gaming, it includes NKRO and Anti-ghosting capability so that you never miss out on any action when a combination of keys is pressed.
+As usual, media controls are shared with the function keys and can be activated with the help of the Fn key.
 This ultra-thin keyboard is stable and sturdy due to the metal plate on the top.
-It is a floating keys design keyboard which makes it easier to clean and manage.
+It is a floating keys design keyboard that makes it easier to clean and manage.

 For Bluetooth functionality, the keyboard uses a 300mAh rechargeable lithium battery, which can work continuously for more than 35 hours (40 hours theoretically) and intelligent automatic sleep ensures battery life is more durable.
-The charging time for battery is around 3 hours and Bluetooth range is around 8m, which I think is pretty decent.
+The charging time for the battery is around 3 hours and the Bluetooth range is around 8m, which I think is pretty decent.
 It can be used with tablets and mobile phones too using Bluetooth.
 The USB cable is detachable and is 1.5m in length.
-Overall, it is a good low profile mechanical keyboard that is portable and packed with features.
-It is officially compatible with wide range of platforms that include Windows, Mac, Android and iOS.
+Overall, it is a good low-profile mechanical keyboard that is portable and packed with features.
+It is officially compatible with a wide range of platforms that include Windows, Mac, Android, and iOS.

 |DAREU EK820 87-key Mechanical Keyboard Specifications|